-The sight and scent of a bluebell woodland is an experience unequalled in nature.
-In late April and through most of May bluebells cast a blue mist of enchantment, beguiling our senses and persuading us to believe once more in magic.
+The sight and scent of a bluebell woodland is a joy I look forward to every year.
+In late April and through most of May, bluebells cast a haze of enchantment, beguiling our senses and persuading us to believe once more in magic.

 Bluebells in myth and folklore